University education

 The course will discuss the principles of a sustainable plant-based diet and its potential to positively impact global and personal health.
 The course will discuss common controversies and concerns, whilst supporting participants to learn how to cook simple, affordable, accessible and delicious food.
 This will provide C4C students with the confidence to incorporate a plant-based diet into their personal and clinical practice.

-We are currently offering this at Exeter, Southampton and King’s College London medical schools.
+We are currently offering this at Exeter, Southampton, King’s College London, Bristol, Cardiff, Portsmouth, Sheffield and Kent and Medway medical schools.

 Cooking for the Climate Cookalongs